Home

 Sample interpretation

-Moderately broad independent claim coverage with manageable limitation density and useful dependent-claim fallback structure.
+Relatively broad independent claim coverage with useful dependent-claim fallback structure.
 Breadth contributes positively to PSRP and supports a Pay recommendation, subject to product alignment and remaining term.

 Sample portfolio decision table